top of page

 What if I register and there aren't any spaces left?
 You will be placed on our waitlist and notified if/when I space becomes available.

 Are scholarships available?
-Yes!
+Yes, for our Summer Camp.
+More information is included on the Summer Camp page.
 The Chris Center strives to keep our program fees as low as possible.
 However, sometimes even that is not enough.
 The Chris Center has been awarded limited scholarship funds to support participants that demonstrate a need.
 Please fill out our form of financial needs to be considered for a scholarship.
 Once we receive your form, a member of The Chris Center will call you to discuss your application.

 DSC_1737.JPG